Juniper/nita/docs/nita-examples.md

 ![configuration complete](images/demo/demo_cfg_added.png)

-## Initiate the "NOOB (New Out Of the Box)" process -- I think this section should just be removed and further context added later once we populate the examples? please confirm
+## "NOOB (New Out Of the Box)" process
-If you are setting up the system for a fresh VM or TIN/hardware installation, some projects may require you to carry out the NOOB Process, this "NOOB" process will configure a device via the console and proceed (if required) to upgrade the OS, but in both of our example projects (EVPN VXLAN and eBGP) this step is not used and can be skipped.
+Some projects may require you to carry out the NOOB (**N**ew **O**ut **O**f the **B**ox) Process if you are setting up the system from a newly installed VM or hardware installation, this "NOOB" process can configure a device via the console and proceed (if required) to upgrade the Juniper OS, but in the current examples this step is not used and can be skipped.

 ## Running the Build Process
 Now we have networks and configuration data for the nodes we can proceed to begin running the build process for each network (dc1, dc2, and wan), this stage is straightforward.\